MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Receiving report* means written evidence that indicates Government acceptance of supplies delivered or services performed (see subpart 46.6).
 Receiving reports must meet the requirements of 32.905(c).

 *Recovered material* means waste materials and by-products recovered or diverted from solid waste, but the term does not include those materials and by-products generated from, and commonly reused within, an original manufacturing process.
-For use in subpart 11.3 for paper and paper products, see the definition at 11.301.
+(42 U.S.C.
+6903)

 *Registered in the System for Award Management (SAM)* means that—